how is rain measured

 Tipping bucket rain gauges have two small buckets that move on a pivot.
 When one bucket fills with a small amount of rainfall, like 0.01 inches, it tips over.

-This empties one bucket and lets the other bucket fill.
+This empties one bucket and lets the other fill.
 Each time a bucket tips, it triggers a mechanism.

 This mechanism records the event.
 The data is sent to a logger.
 By knowing how much rain causes a tip, we can find the total rainfall.